alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2024-Apr-05: Consider and design other generalizations for comprehensive-experience type of conversation node, level of menu systems, non-sequential pages reach-and-leave during games

 - 2024-Apr-08: Reconsider Conversational-game menu-system, improve generalization of story models

+- 2024-Apr-09: Reconsider and plan for node-visualization (from svg to other, possibly html+css representation)